ThePlatformerList/PlatformerList/README.md

-# Welcome to the maintained Geometry Dash Shitty List repo!
+# Welcome to the maintained Geometry Dash Platformer List repo!

 # FAQ